jpram441-source/ram/README.md

 ### 🚀 How to Use
 1. Owner login: owner / owner123
-2. Owner ah Teacher ID create pannu
+2. Owner will create the Teacher ID
-3. Teacher / Owner ah Student add pannu (EMIS must)
+3. Teacher / Owner will add the Student (EMIS must)
-4. Assignment add pannu class wise
+4. Add assignment class-wise
-5. Student EMIS No vachu login panni assignment paapaan
+5. Student will login using EMIS No and view the assignment

 ---
 Made for RAM with ❤️ | Owner RAM Control